Getting Started

 Generating Links

-method is used to generate a URL path for each source in the collection.
-For example, to generate a link to each post, you can map over the collection using getSources
+method is used to generate a route path for each entry in the directory.
+For example, to generate a link to each post, you can map over the directory’s entries using getEntries

 import Link from 'next/link'